CiaranMoran27/Testing/Project/README.md

 The iris dataset is widely recognised in the field of data analytics as being a relatively small dataset of which non-trivial deductions can be made.
 The dataset is comprised of 150 observations (rows of data) and 5 attributes (columns of data).
 The attributes contain data on the iris petal / sepal dimensions across three even species samples (50 rows each)[5].
 In summary, each row of data pertains to a single observation across the four listed anatomical dimensional attributes for a given species of iris.

-**Dataset Attributes:**
+&emsp;**Dataset Attributes:**
    - Sepal length in cm
    - Sepal width in cm
    - Petal length in cm
    - Petal width in cm
    - Species (see Fig 1.)

 <br/>